An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Reeb Graph Sequential Algorithm on Triangulated Surfaces

 We present now the outline of the sequential Reeb graph algorithm.
 We assume that we are given a triangulated PL Morse function $f:M \longrightarrow [a,b] \subset \mathbb{R}$ defined on triangulated mesh $M$ without boundary.
 The case when the function $f$ is not Morse, or when the $M$ has a boundary, will be discussed in later sections.

 The sequential Reeb graph algorithm is given in the following steps:

 \begin{enumerate} \item We start by sorting the critical points of $f$ by their critical values.
-Let $CP$ be the set of the sorted critical points of $f$ in an ascending order. \item Foe each critical point of the function $f$ we define a node in the in the Reeb graph $R(M,f)$.
+Let $CP$ be the set of the sorted critical points of $f$ in an ascending order.

+\item For each critical point of the function $f$, we define a node in the Reeb graph $R(M,f)$.
 In other words, the node set of the graph $R(M,f)$ corresponds precisely to the set of critical points of the function $f$ defined on $M$.